wso2/docs-open-banking/en/docs/about/open-banking-concepts.md

 - <strong>Consent Provisioning</strong>

-The TPP/ADR initiates by sending a consent request to the bank containing the bank information that it wants to access.
+The Client initiates by sending a consent request to the bank containing the bank information that it wants to access.

 - <strong>Consent Granting</strong>

-The bank customer is required to provide the consent (Yes/No) for the TPP/ADR to access the requested information.
+The bank customer is required to provide the consent (Yes/No) for the Client to access the requested information.

 - <strong>Consent Verification</strong>

-The bank verifies if the customer has approved the TPP/ADR to access the customer's bank information in order to proceed.
-If the bank customer has denied the consent, the bank needs to have proper validations to detect it and stop the TPP/ADR from invoking the banking APIs.
+The bank verifies if the customer has approved the Client to access the customer's bank information in order to proceed.
+If the bank customer has denied the consent, the bank needs to have proper validations to detect it and stop the Client from invoking the banking APIs.

 - <strong>Consent Revocation</strong>

-Once a consent is granted, the bank customer has liberty to revoke the given-consent via bank UIs.
+Once a consent is granted, the bank customer has the liberty to revoke the given-consent via bank UIs.
 It can either be done by the customer themselves or by a bank representative upon customer’s request.

 - <strong>Consent Expiration</strong>

 When the consent validity period expires, the bank has to set the consent status as expired.
-In order for the TPP/ADR to access customer information again, the customer needs to regrant the consent.
+In order for the Client to access customer information again, the customer needs to regrant the consent.

 ------------------------------------------------------------------------
 ###WSO2 Open Banking Accelerator
 WSO2 Open Banking Accelerator speeds up the open banking journey for a bank.
-It reduces the complexity configuring and
-implementing the core open banking components such as TPP On boarding/ Client registration, Strong Customer Authentication/ Consumer Authentication, and consent management.
+It reduces the complexity of configuring and implementing the core open banking components such as TPP Onboarding/Client registration, Strong Customer Authentication /Consumer Authentication, and consent management.